Yonkers Relocation Lawyer

 In any event, it would behoove a custodial parent to secure written confirmation from the non-custodial parent saying that the non-custodial parent does consent to the relocation, or to secure a Court Order permitting the relocation to happen.

 Parents who have limited custody or visitation rights can dispute a relocation if the custodial parent intends to take the child with them.
 Non-custodial parents have several ways to argue the case for keeping the child where they are now, including the well-being of the child and violation of visitation rights.
 Requests to move will also be denied by the court if they believe the custodial spouse is moving purely out of spite or to prevent visitation from the other parent.

-Relocations can disrupt relationships at school and other social networks, which is a strong argument against moving to a new city or state.
+Relocations can disrupt relationships at school and other groups in which they have friends, which is a strong argument against moving to a new city or state.
 Expected changes in living standards, including safety and quality of life, are also a big factor.
 Non-custodial parents can also dispute the relocation if it impairs their ability to visit their kids, although this only holds up if they have been diligently exercising their rights and have made an effort to be a part of their child’s life.

 Preparing for Relocation Cases